 'C' can sound like a 'k' and an 's', so the c might seem like an unneeded symbol.
 The reason we have a c has to do with its history.
 I won't delve into that history other than saying the c was once used for the sound of g.
 This historical oddity may not be something you'd want to add to your language, or maybe it's exactly what you want.

 It's possible to distinguish different sounds by using accents on them, like differentiating 'é' and 'è', but this isn't necessary.
 Many languages are perfectly fine without it, including English, they simply change the sounds depending on the combinations with other symbols.
 For example, notice the differences between the single vowels in the following words: apple, army, be, end, ice, kiss, rock, brown, rude, and push.
 The same happens with some of the vowel combinations: leave, bread, steak, die, field, tough, group, and about.

 Whether you use accents or not will be up to you, but if you do use them, make sure the rules are consistent.

 Try to refrain from using apostrophes though, they tend to make a language look a little amateurish, and they can make your language difficult to read if you use too many of them.

 Apostrophes are also more useful for grammatical structures, in which not only do they look more natural, they also look better from an aesthetic point of view.
 But not every language uses apostrophes, so don't feel like you have to add them.

-If you want to get really creative you could always create a system similar to Japanese or Chinese, systems which have thousands of symbols which each represent a word or sound and when combined form different words.
+If you want to get really creative, you could always create a system similar to Japanese or Chinese, systems which have thousands of symbols, which each represent a word or sound, and form different words when combined.

 If you're looking for more inspiration why not delve into the alphabets we use or used around the world.
 Some of the symbol sets used today look a lot like some of the symbol sets used in works of fiction.